lvillasen/RedPitaya-Hello-World/README.md

 # RedPitaya-Hello-World

+Simple projects for the RedPitaya board that illustrate the use of standard IPs from Vivado in combination with modules written in Verilog.

 ## 1. Binary Counter Displayed on the LEDs

-Simple project for the RedPitaya board that illustrates the use of standard IPs from Vivado in combination with a module written in Verilog

-Date: 2016-03-11

-Updated: 2022-08-13

 ### Usage